Citizens like you can impact policy in Oregon with a few moments of your time. Speak out for freedom today!

 Attending a Hearing: Attending and testifying at hearings can have a powerful effect on a bill’s momentum.
 If you are interested in attending hearings that Cascade considers especially important, please contact Cascade for more information.
 If you want to testify at a hearing, you can read the legislature’s instructions for testimony at https://www.oregonlegislature.gov/committees/Pages/How-To-Testify.aspx.

 Attending Rallies: Stand up for freedom in Oregon.
-Contact Cascade for information about upcoming hearings and events or sign up for Cascade’s weekly e-newsletter, the Cascade Courier, to keep updated about protests and rallies.
+Contact Cascade for information about upcoming hearings and events or sign up for Cascade’s weekly e-newsletter, the Cascade Courier, to stay abreast of issues and events that may be of interest to you.
+Follow Cascade’s social media pages for up-to-the-minute news about issues that are important to you.

 Persuasive Letters to the Editor, Op-Eds, and Blog Posts